 Sure, I could have gotten a cheaper place to live, but then I would have had to pay more for transportation to get to and from my place.
 Paying a bit more allowed me to live next to the BTS which made my life way easier.

 Sure I could have spent less on food, but do I really want to eat every single meal from the food court at TESCO and 7/11 for snacks?

-I honestly have no idea how any foreigner lives and works there as a teacher on a salary of 35,000 Baht per month.
+I honestly have no idea how any foreigner lives and works in Bangkok as a teacher on a salary of 35,000 Baht per month.
 You’re one problem away from disaster as you have no money to take care of any unexpected expense.

 In Chiang Mai you can find a comfortable, respectable place for 7,000 Baht.
 Food is also much cheaper as there are a plethora of Thai food places that sell great food for 40 Baht a plate.